George Berkeley: Theology

 Berkeley believed that God is not the distant engineer of Newtonian machinery that in the fullness of time led to the growth of a tree in the university quadrangle.
 Rather, the perception of the tree is an idea that God's mind has produced in the mind, and the tree continues to exist in the quadrangle when "nobody" is there, simply because God is an infinite mind that perceives all.

 The philosophy of David Hume concerning causality and objectivity is an elaboration of another aspect of Berkeley's philosophy.
 A.A.
 Luce, the most eminent Berkeley scholar of the 20th century, constantly stressed the continuity of Berkeley's philosophy.
 The fact that Berkeley returned to his major works throughout his life, issuing revised editions with only minor changes, also counts against any theory that attributes to him a significant volte-face.

+Yet as Colin Murray Turbayne observed, late entries found amidst Berkeley's unpublished private notes in the Philosophical Commentaries point toward his inclination to withdraw from a dogmatic form of ontological idealism in order to adopt a more skeptical attitude toward the existence of an active, universal substantial mind such as God.
+Here, Berkeley's "official doctrine" that "Mind is a substance." in a literal sense is accompanied by additional puzzling references to a universal "thinking substance, something unknown" (687) and "the substance of Spirit we do not know, it not being knowable" (701).
+In his exegesis of the term "substance", and his description of the soul as a substance in which ideas "inhere" while it "supports" ideas, Berkeley also asserts that he must "use utmost caution not to give give the least handle of offense to the Church or Church-men (715)".
+Keeping in mind Berkeley's development of a philosophy of science and his theory of vision, this suggests that his final references to God as a universal and "substantial mind" are essentially metaphorical in nature and indicate a willingness to diplomatically uphold a "purely substantivalist conception of the mind, confirmed by his private utterances".